ZuishinGit/homebrew/ObsidianVaults/Coil of Man/Session Planner/Session 1.md

 Spectating:

 > You peer out from one of the large arched openings that face the arena grounds just in time to witness the final moments of a battle between a large, wrinkled abomination with four stout trunks for legs, and 3 long arms that end in vicious claws.
 In a flourishing display, a duo of headless dwarves with warpicks flank either side of the monster and bring it to the ground before lodging their pickaxes in its face.
 The crowd erupts into a cheer that rattles the arena, and you can almost feel it swinging under your feet.

+### Finding Theriatis

+The players have a few options to get Theriatis' attention.
+- Asking around the pyxis (DC 17 Investigation)
+- Fighting in the arena
+- Challenging Priados
+- Using the *Orb of Impiety*
+- Spotting him with a DC 25 Perception check

+### Talking to Theriatis

+Theriatis has once made a trip to the material world, though to his dismay, he has since returned to the underworld.
+He had used Erebos' portal, Lathos, which he had been granted access to as part of his dealings as a Vol.

+Here is a summary of what he knows about escaping the underworld:
+- Lathos, Erebos' portal to the material plane
+- The Path of Phenax, which he is mostly uninformed of
+- The dreamwalker coven, a trio of eyeless oracles that live in Tizerus' mire of punishment